-NOTE: The Borough of Far Hills celebrates its 100th anniversary #farhills100, with Council President Karner and the mayor’s wife, Janis Vallone, spearheading “what will be a great community event on May 15 ,2021 with a parade and picnic for Far Hills residents.”
-Due to COVID the Town will have only a small 10 a.m. ceremony outside borough hall after plans for a parade and a community-wide picnic at the Fairgrounds had to be dropped.
+NOTE: The Borough of Far Hills celebrated its 100th anniversary #farhills100, with Council President Karner and the mayor’s wife, Janis Vallone, spearheading “what will be a great community event on May 15, 2021, with a parade and picnic for Far Hills residents.”
+Due to COVID, the Town will have only a small 10 a.m. ceremony outside Borough Hall after plans for a parade and a community-wide picnic at the Fairgrounds had to be dropped.

-The festivities were to begin with a parade starting at the Far Hills Train Station, continuing down to Peapack Road and ending at the monument in front of our municipal building.
+The festivities were to begin with a parade starting at the Far Hills Train Station, continuing down Peapack Road, and ending at the monument in front of our municipal building.
 Mayor Vallone will read a Proclamation commemorating this great event.
-A time capsule will also be buried which will include articles, photos and comments submitted by you, our residents.
-Following this ceremony, we invite you to join us for an elegant catered country picnic at the J. Malcolm Belcher Fairgrounds.
-The plan is now to look to the fall 2021 or early 2022.
+A time capsule will also be buried, including articles, photos, and comments submitted by you, our residents.
+Following this ceremony, we invite you to join us for an elegant, catered country picnic at the J. Malcolm Belcher Fairgrounds.
+The plan is now to look to the fall of 2021 or early 2022.

 The Far Hills Race Meeting is currently scheduled for Saturday, Oct.
 16.